 Fred started calling out to the spirits of the cellar, "if you are here come forward".
 Seconds later the sound of a penny dropping was once again heard and over the next few minutes, they too experienced several coins hitting the floor from seemingly nowhere.

-However Fred says that it might be reflective of the old musical days, he says "when people were bad on stage they used to throw coins at them."
+Fred thought that the coins being thrown might be reflective of the old musical days, he says "when people were bad on stage they used to throw coins at them."
 An astonished Rick said, "I'm absolutely gobsmacked.
 This is absolutely a first for me, I've never seen anything like this.
 This is the most bizarre thing I've ever ever seen."

 After this the episode came to an end but there is still plenty more to come from the teams investigation of Hodroyd Hall, the second part of the investigation airs in next week's episode.